Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 # Installing Active Directory on Windows Server 2022 in a VMware Virtual Machine
-This guide provides detailed instructions for setting up **Active Directory (AD)** on **Windows Server 2022** within a **VMware Virtual Machine (VM)**.
+This guide offers step-by-step instructions to set up **Active Directory (AD)** on **Windows Server 2022** running in a **VMware Virtual Machine (VM)**.
 Active Directory is a vital service for managing network resources, users, and security policies in a domain environment.

-By following this guide, you'll create a virtualized domain controller, groups and users.
-This is  perfect for testing, learning, or development purposes.
+By following this guide, you'll set up a virtualized domain controller, along with creating groups and users for your domain

 ## Requirements